Analyzing and Troubleshooting Python Logs

 This traceback, from a small toy Django application, shows all the common aspects of a Python traceback.
 The error itself, usually at the end of traceback but here highlighted in the beginning, is quite telling: “

 AnonymousUser object has no attribute is_stuff”.
 Knowing Django, this sounds like a typo.
 There’s an

 is_staff attribute on the user model, but no

 is_stuff attribute by default.

 The traceback itself includes the lines of all stack frames that were touched when this error occurred.
-In general, a lot of these stack frames are from the framework involved.
-As a good rule of thumb, when reading a traceback, you can ignore all lines from files that do not belong to your own project.
+In general, many of these stack frames are from the framework involved.
+A good rule of thumb is, when reading a traceback, you can ignore all lines from files that do not belong to your own project.
 Django does this for us here, graying out all but one entry as they are all from Django and not our own application.
-That line tells us that the error likely occurred in
+That line tells us the error likely occurred in

 is_stuff field reference.
 Changing this to